leogiraldimg/az900-exam-preparation/README.md

 #### Azure region pairs

 - There's a minimum of three zones within a single region
-- Large disaster tat could cause an outage to affect two datacenters
+- Large disaster that could cause an outage to affect two datacenters
   - Azure also creates _region pairs_

 ##### What is region pair?